Browse courses to find something that interests you.

-This microcredential aligns with the 2-credit point subject in one of the following postgraduate offerings: Master of Science (C04241) or Master of Medical Biotechnology (C04390).
+This microcredential aligns with the 2-credit point subject, Genomics and Precision Medicine (60003) in one of the following postgraduate offerings: Master of Science (C04241) or Master of Medical Biotechnology (C04390).
 This microcredential may qualify for recognition of prior learning at this and other institutions.

 This microcredential is designed for anyone who would like to learn about how the genomic era is changing medical science and patient treatments, such as healthcare professionals, science undergraduates and non-specialists.

 Upon successful completion of this course, participants should be able to: